-Most Republican Voters Don’t Believe Joe Biden Was Elected Fairly, Poll Says
+Most Republican Voters Don't Believe Joe Biden Was Elected Fairly, Poll Says

 A Friday Rasmussen Reports survey found that the majority of Republican voters polled don't believe that President Joe Biden was elected fairly.
 Specifically, 61 percent of likely GOP voters said that Biden did not win the 2020 presidential election fairly, while 57 percent of all likely U.S. voters surveyed believe he won fairly.

-As noted by Rasmussen Reports, the percentage of U.S. voters who believe that Biden won the election fairly has risen by just 2 percent since early January.
-As for Republicans, the percentage who believe the head of state’s victory was fair has dropped by 8 percent since the same time.
+As noted by Rasmussen, the percentage of U.S. voters who believe that Biden won the election fairly has risen by just 2 percent since early January.
+As for Republicans, the percentage who believe the head of state's victory was fair has dropped by 8 percent since the same time.

 The poll also revealed that young voters surveyed were more likely to believe that Biden's victory was legitimate.
 In particular, 66 percent of voters under 40 said the president won the election fairly, compared to just 51 percent in the 65 and older group.